The Prairie Fire track and field teams competed at the Augustana Midwest Twilight last chance meet on Thursda...

 All Knox students are strongly advised to have comprehensive health insurance.
 While basic health care is available through campus Health Services, additional medical expenses are your financial responsibility.
 Knox does not offer comprehensive health insurance plans for students, but we have identified some insurance options.

 If you will be under 18 when you arrive on campus, a parent/guardian consent for treatment form is necessary in order for care at Health Services.
 You'll find the form on your Pre-Arrival Tracker.

 All students must complete a tuberculosis screening questionnaire before arriving on campus.
 Learn more on your Pre-Arrival Tracker.

 Your health and wellness are essential to your success at Knox, and you can expect to receive high-quality health care in the U.S. Learn more about health care in the U.S.

 The Department of Campus Safety is available 24 hours per day, seven days per week, and is dedicated to developing and maintaining a safe and secure campus in cooperation with other campus departments and community organizations.
-Campus Safety staff will be at check-in and move-in to let you know about all of the services they offer.
-In the meantime, learn more about residence hall keys, parking permits, and registering bikes on campus.
+Learn more about residence hall keys, parking permits, and registering bikes on campus.

 preapproved global study abroad programs in 54 countries